Welcome

 Learning goals:

-• Program in JavaScript and Typescript.
+• Program in JavaScript and TypeScript.

-• Create single-page applications using a framework.
+• Create applications using a frontend reactive component framework.

 • Create web-based apps that look and feel similar to native apps.